-This year she is part of the British Academy of Film and Television Arts (BAFTA) Crew 2018-2019, the year-round development program for BAFTA talent in film and TV (http://www.bafta.org/supporting-talent/bafta-crew/directory).
-This April she was accepted to the 2019 DIRECTORS UK INSPIRE, the 12-month mentoring partnership for emerging directors.
-Her latest screenplay made the semifinals for the 2019 BBC Wales It's My Shout Screenwriting competition.
-She was selected for the BFI NETWORK Producers Lab in February and was one of 15 writers who placed in the Cambridge Film Festival Writers Lab this past October.
-In August she was director of photography for the experimental horror film, THIS FEAR FEATURING FURY directed/written by Kate Mahony and produced by OVADA Studios.
+In the last year Joyce was accepted to the British Academy of Film and Television Arts (BAFTA) Crew, the year-round development program for BAFTA's new talents.
+She was in the BFI NETWORK Producers Lab in February with the Independent Cinema Office (ICO) and the Cambridge Film Festival Writers Lab this October.
+This August she was director of photography for horror film THIS FEAR FEATURING FURY, written and directed by Kate Mahony and produced by OVADA Studios.

-Joyce co-founded the production company THE SPECTACLE MAKERS PRODUCTIONS LTD (https://thespectaclemakers.com).
-The company’s mission is to produce female-centric narratives with women in lead positions of production.
-SPECTACLE MAKERS is currently developing a slate of projects including a historical drama television series, a comedy webseries and a crime thriller based upon a short story by acclaimed author Stephen King (THE SHINING, THE DARK TOWER, THE SHAWSHANK REDEMPTION).
+Joyce is co-founder of THE SPECTACLE MAKERS PRODUCTIONS LTD (https://thespectaclemakers.com), an independent film, television and mixed media production company.
+The company’s mission is to produce female-centric narratives with women in lead positions of production and is currently developing a slate of projects including a historical drama series and a gothic thriller based upon a short story by acclaimed author Stephen King (THE SHAWSHANK REDEMPTION, CASTLE ROCK, THE DARK TOWER).